data-miner00/book/content/articles/setting-up-blog-with-nuxt-content.md

 content: {
   markdown: {
   	prism: {
-  	  theme: 'prism-themes/themes/prism-duotone-dark.css',
+  	  theme: 'prism-themes/themes/prism-material-oceanic.css',
     },
   },
 },
 ```

-You can use any theme that you want from the package.
+There are a wide variety of themes for PrismJS that you can choose from.
 The documentation can be found [here](https://github.com/PrismJS/prism-themes).
+So do yourself a favour and select one that match your style and feeling the most.

 ### Components